TestGorilla LogoTestGorilla Logo

 With fewer people retiring in the modern age, older people need their jobs just as much as those at any other age.
 In 2020, almost 10 million Americans over 65 were working or actively looking for work.

 Most older workers are also strongly dedicated to their companies.
-Many hold a long tenure, which saves businesses thousands in rehiring and recruiting costs.
+Many hold a long tenure, which saves businesses thousands in rehiring and recruiting costs and helps employers address the experience gap.

 Younger workers